gdsge/gdsge.github.io/source/example/Guvenen2009/Guvenen2009.rst

         11   135.2  0.5826   4.547   5.381   3.158  0.9444   136.5  0.4421   1.001  0.5829   135.3   0.928   308.7   1.0010.002332 0.05232
     Elapsed time is 14.973382 seconds.

-And inspect the distribution of state variables in the ergodic set
+and inspect the distribution of state variables in the ergodic set

 .. code-block:: MATLAB